kgaughan/blog/content/hello-world.rst

 it or liked what I was writing about to being... a chore.

 I used to have hobbies.
-I mean, not ones that most people would think were super exciting or, and some of them would be considered weird by a lot of people (though conlanging_ has gone a bit more mainstream in more recent years), but I liked them.
+I mean, not ones that most people would think were super exciting, and some of them would be considered weird by a lot of people (though conlanging_ has gone a bit more mainstream in more recent years), but I liked them.
 No more though.

 So I feel burned out, and need to do something.
 This blog is meant to help me fix myself.
 I figure it would be a good idea to document my work on various